bharatibhole/bharatibhole.github.io/_posts/2020-09-06-Array-Data-Structure.md

 An array is a collection of finite number of elements that means the size an array is fixed and should be defined at the time of declaration of an array.

-Array is linear, homogeneous and static data structure.
+Array is the simplest data structure.
+Array is a linear, homogeneous and static data structure.
 The elements of an array can be accessed randomly by specifying its index value.

 Array data structure is used to store elements of basic data type like int, float, double, char etc.